FedEx profit falls 40% amid higher costs, loss of Amazon

 Fred Smith, the company’s CEO, called the current fiscal year one “of continued significant challenges and changes for FedEx.”

+Smith said the fiscal second quarter was an “anomaly” because of the shorter holiday season.
+Thanksgiving this year was six days later than last year, making it the shortest stretch between Thanksgiving and Christmas since 2013.
+FedEx said it needed more drivers and package handlers to deliver packages faster, increasing costs.
+It also pushed Cyber Monday, the busy online shopping day, into the company’s fiscal third quarter.

-FedEx’s relationship with Amazon has soured recently, as the online retailer builds its own delivery fleet that could threaten traditional delivery companies.
+FedEx also took a hit from its recently soured relationship with Amazon, which is building its own delivery fleet that could threaten traditional delivery companies.

 Amazon has leased jets, built package-sorting hubs at airports and launched a program to let its contractor drivers start their own businesses delivering packages in vans.
 A recent report by Morgan Stanley estimated that Amazon is delivering half of its packages itself.